kawine/blog/_posts/2020-11-02-measuring-bias-with-confidence.markdown

 But are these claims of NLP models being biased (or unbiased) being made with enough evidence?

 Consider the sentence _"The doctor gave instructions to the nurse before she left."_ A [co-reference resolution system](https://en.wikipedia.org/wiki/Coreference#Coreference_resolution), tasked with finding which person the pronoun "she" is referring to[^1], may incorrectly predict that it's the nurse.
-Does this incorrect prediction -- which conforms to gender stereotypes -- mean that the system is gender-biased?
+Does this incorrect prediction -- which conforms to gender stereotypes that doctors are usually male -- mean that the system is gender-biased?
 Possibly -- but it may also make mistakes in the other direction with equal frequency (e.g., thinking "he" refers to a nurse when it doesn't).
 What if the system makes gender-stereotypical mistakes on not one sentence, but 100, or 1000?
 Then we could be more confident in claiming that it's biased.

 In my ACL 2020 paper, "[Measuring Fairness under Uncertainty with Bernstein Bounds](https://www.aclweb.org/anthology/2020.acl-main.262/)", I go over how, in the haste to claim the presence or absence of bias, the inherent uncertainty in measuring bias is often overlooked in the literature: